Introduction to Python

 **kwargs

 is used in the same way, but to send a variable number of keyword arguments to a function.
-By using **kwargs
+When using **kwargs

-, you can send a variable number of arguments to the function, and specify the value of each argument using its name.
-The arguments are received by the function as a dictionary.
+, you can send a variable number of arguments to the function and specify the value of each argument using its name.
+The arguments are received in the function as a dictionary.

 def saludo(saludo, **personas):for key, value in personas.items():print(f"{saludo} {key}, tu edad es {value} años")saludo("Hola", Juan=22, Maria=32, Pedro=25)